 Ok, so this recipe is raw, vegan, and gluten-free.
 No way is it going to be tasty, right?
 Wrong!
 Raw, vegan desserts have come a long, long way in recent years as more and more people experiment with making tasty desserts.

-The crust of this pie is made from walnuts, medjool dates, and cocoa, for example.
+The crust of this pie is made from walnuts, Medjool dates, and cocoa, for example.
 That’s gotta be tasty!
 The fudgy layers are made with an avocado base.
-Avocado is desserts and smoothies is a fun one, because people absolutely, 100% DO NOT WANT avocado in their sweet foods.
-Then they try it and realize the avocado-ness fades away and it makes whatever its blended into like a super pudding.
+Avocado in desserts and smoothies is a fun one, because people absolutely, 100% DO NOT WANT avocado in their sweet foods.
+Then they try it and realize the avocado-ness fades away and it makes whatever it’s blended into like a super pudding.
 Try it!

-These are a super fun and delicious recipe to make and offer to people.
+These are super fun and delicious recipe to make an offer to people.
 When they start raving, surprised them with “By the way, they’re vegan paleo!”
 Yes, they’re that good.